MKLab-ITI/cutler-es-imc/README.md

 ```

 ## STEP 1: Call exportES API method of IMC
-The above JSON format is not ready to be used by ElasticSearch and that's why there are two methods to make it ES-compatible
+The above JSON format is not ready to be used by ElasticSearch and that's why, for CUTLER, we introduced two methods to export directly into ES-compatible format

 ### 1) Using the new integrated IMC API method "exportES"